danieladam7/my_personal_website/README.md

 # Personal Website with Blog Section ([danieladam.click](https://danieladam.click/))

-A personal website featuring a blog section, developed with Django and Python, including CRUD operations on posts, tags, and comments and a PostgreSQL database and AWS deployment, infrastructure, and domain handling.
+A personal website featuring a blog section, developed with Django and Python, including CRUD operations on posts, tags, and comments on a PostgreSQL database and AWS deployment, infrastructure, and domain handling.